Pranshu321/Graphic/README.md

 ### See trending Artworks

-We can vote the favaourite photo to increase enthusium among photographers.
-On their dashboard they can see trending photos
+We can vote for the favorite photo to increase enthusiasm among photographers.
+On their dashboard, they can see trending photos

 ### Generate Artistic Photos

-Most often during pandemic/epidemic or in case of any disaster photographers cannot go outside to click photos.
+Most often during a pandemic/epidemic or in case of any disaster photographers cannot go outside to click photos.
 So here he/she can try to generate photos by combining art and photography

 ### Get Hired

-Photographers can send their portflio and work to get hired by clients .
+Photographers can send their portfolios and work to get hired by clients.

 ### Write and learn Blogs

-Most experienced photographers who want to share their expertise can write blogs to help begginers.
+Most experienced photographers who want to share their expertise can write blogs to help beginners.

 ### FAQ BOT - Grapho

 Here our bot will answer all relevant questions on photography.
-A must for begginers.
+A must for beginners.

 <p align="right">(<a href="#top">back to top</a>)</p>